(To watch me and my brother talk about lessons learned from self-isolation, watch the YouTube video here)

 The situation was getting worse!
 The USA had overtaken China, the UK already had 11,000 cases, and the situation was clearly about to escalate in Nigeria.
 I pretty much cried myself to sleep that night.

 By week two of self-isolation, a lockdown was imposed in many states in Nigeria.
 I stopped fantasising about going out and realised the truly global nature of this pandemic – from the UK to Nigeria, no country was spared.
 This realisation made the second week seem to go faster than the first.
-I was able to have limited interaction with my family, taking precautionary measures like washing my hands and wearing a cloth mask before leaving my room.
+I was able to have limited interaction with my family, taking precautionary measures like washing my hands and wearing a face mask before leaving my room.

 When I finally got to day 14 without showing any symptoms, I literally ran around my house screaming (yes, I was that excited).
 I am still stuck at home (as, I imagine, most of us are), trying to learn new skills and increase my knowledge with online courses in addition to my university work.
 But just staying at home feels vastly different to self-isolating in my room, perhaps because now I can at least move around my house, watch TV in the living room, and interact freely with my family.